-In 1971 the Old Post Office on Pennsylvania Avenue, a magnificent Richardsonian Romanesque-style building designed by Willoughby J. Edbrooke, was slated for demolition—all except for its tower—to allow completion of the neoclassical Federal Triangle of 1928-38.
+In 1971 the Old Post Office on Pennsylvania Avenue, a magnificent Richardsonian Romanesque-style building designed by Willoughby J. Edbrooke, was slated for demolition—all except for its tower—to allow completion of the neoclassical Federal Triangle laid out in 1928-38.
 In part to save this Washington landmark, Don’t Tear It Down, an activist lobbying group, was founded that year.

-Morton focused the group on the fate of the Old Post Office and suggested a rally to help save it.
-A list of city lovers and incipient preservationists was developed and invited to attend.
-On the first day of the second annual Earth Week, April 19, 1971, Morton led a march from National Trust headquarters to the steps of the Old Post Office, where the marchers joined an enthusiastic crowd of about 250 well-mannered placard-carrying preservationists, historians, planners, architects, and local residents, some of whom wore black armbands.
+Morton focused the group on the fate of the Old Post Office and organized a rally to help save it.
+On the first day of the second annual Earth Week, April 19, 1971, Morton led a march from National Trust headquarters to the steps of the Old Post Office, where the marchers joined an enthusiastic crowd of about 250 placard-carrying preservationists, historians, planners, architects, and residents, some of whom wore black armbands.
 “We don’t want ivory towers—save the whole Post Office!” they proclaimed, urging that the building be spared and that it be converted to new uses to serve the community.
 It was Don’t Tear It Down’s first street action, and it received a lot of publicity.

-Within two days, Senator Mike Gravel (D-Alaska) convened a previously scheduled hearing of the Senate Public Works Subcommittee on Public Buildings and Grounds to determine the Federal government’s overall preservation policy as well as the fate of the Old Post Office.
-Among those testifying on behalf of preservation were James Biddle, Sen. Vance Hartke, Richard Howland, Charles Conrad, John W. Hill, John Wiebenson, and Arthur Cotton Moore, who later designed the renovation of the spared building.
-The force for preservation had become entrenched.
+At a previously scheduled congressional hearing two days later, a host of distinguished witnesses testified on behalf of preservation, including James Biddle, Sen. Vance Hartke, Richard Howland, Charles Conrad, John W. Hill, John Wiebenson, and Arthur Cotton Moore, who later designed the renovation of the spared building.
+The tide had turned in favor of preservation.

 After Owings was transferred to WNBC in New York, Leila Smith became the first president of Don’t Tear It Down.
-Smith and numerous volunteers continued the dedication and the idealism from which the city’s first citizen lobby emerged as an organization to protect the heritage, history, and physical landscape of Washington.
+Smith and numerous volunteers continued the dedication and idealism from which the city’s first citizen lobby emerged as an organization to protect Washington’s heritage, history, and physical landscape.

 The early successes of Don’t Tear It Down were literally monumental.
-The Old Post Office was saved over a period of years with the help of many people, in particular Nancy Hanks, chairman of the National Endowment for the Arts, for whom the building is now named.
+The Old Post Office was saved over a period of years with the help of many people, in particular Nancy Hanks, chairman of the National Endowment for the Arts, for whom the building was later named.
 After the landmark’s fate was secured, Don’t Tear It Down mounted a campaign to save the Franklin School (1974).
-Today, the exterior of that building has been sensitively restored, although a proper reuse for the building remains elusive.
-Two other important downtown victories were the litigation (1974) that saved the Willard Hotel – which was close to demolition – and its subsequent restoration (1986) and the designation (1985) of the Warner Theatre (restored 1992).
+Today, the building is leased to a private museum.
+Two other important downtown victories were the 1974 litigation that saved the Willard Hotel from demolition (restored in 1986) and the 1985 designation of the Warner Theatre (restored in 1992).

 One of the most significant early roles played by Don’t Tear It Down was its partnership with the joint federal-DC preservation office to put in place DC Regulation 73-25, which called for a delay in demolition of landmarked properties.
-Although an excellent precedent for later legislation, nonetheless, the 1975 regulation was weak as: 1) it provided only for a period of negotiation to determine the fate of threatened structures and, 2) new construction was not reviewed at all.
-DTID Vice President David Bonderman, a young attorney with Arnold & Porter, spearheaded the drafting of a new preservation law, and three years later, in 1978, the same public/private team affected the passage of the Historic Landmark and Historic District Protection Act (DC Law 2-144), ultimately one of the strongest preservation ordinances in the nation.
-The act strengthened the legal protection for historic properties and established the DC Inventory of Historic Sites, an expansion of the original 1964 Inventory.
+Although an excellent precedent for later legislation, the 1975 regulation nonetheless was weak as: 1) it provided only for a period of negotiation to determine the fate of threatened structures and, 2) new construction was not reviewed at all.
+Three years later, in 1978, the same public/private team advocated for the passage of the Historic Landmark and Historic District Protection Act (DC Law 2-144), ultimately one of the strongest preservation ordinances in the nation.
+As drafted by David Bonderman, a young attorney at a local firm, the act strengthened the legal protection for historic properties.
+It established the DC Inventory of Historic Sites, an expansion of the original 1964 Inventory.
 This protective legislation is central to the strength of Washington’s preservation program.
-Don’t Tear It Down played an important part in its inception, and DCPL continues to guard and evaluate its effectiveness.
+Don’t Tear It Down played an important part in its inception, and DCPL continues to work to ensure its effectiveness.

-The organization has long enjoyed a dedicated and enthusiastic membership, larger at some times than others.
-Early on, volunteers were excited about a movement that was gaining momentum throughout the country and proud that Don’t Tear It Down was identified as a model preservation organization.
-The group received national and local recognition and awards from institutions such as the National Trust for Historic Preservation, the Historical Society of Washington, the American Association for State and Local History, U.S. Department of the Interior and the mayor and the Council of the District of Columbia.
-The education component of the organization’s mission was strong from the start and throughout the early years, Don’t Tear It Down sponsored lectures, bike tours, and visits to restoration projects and architects’ offices.
+The organization has long enjoyed a dedicated and enthusiastic membership.
+Early volunteers were excited about a movement that gained momentum throughout the country and proud that Don’t Tear It Down was identified as a model preservation organization.
+The group received national and local recognition and awards from institutions such as the National Trust for Historic Preservation, the Historical Society of Washington, the American Association for State and Local History, US Department of the Interior, and the mayor and city council.
+Don’t Tear It Down also worked hard to educate the public about the merits of historic preservation, sponsoring lectures, bike tours, and visits to restoration projects and architects’ offices.
 A series of brochures, the Take One Tour, was distributed on buses as a guide to significant buildings along the routes.